Rehoboth (Chappaqua, New York): Building

 The house's 1.8 acre lot is on the east side of Aldridge, a dead-end street, 600 ft south of its intersection with Prospect Drive and Highland Avenue, both of which lead to King Street (New York State Route 120), the main road through Chappaqua.
 All the neighboring lots are of similar size, with more modern houses.
 Tall mature trees buffer them from neighboring properties.

 Aldridge traverses a hill that rises steeply from the west, where downtown Chappaqua is located on one of the few level areas amid this generally hilly portion of Westchester County.
 To the east are similar residential lots on South Bedford Road (New York State Route 117).
 West, at the base of the hill, are Robert E. Bell Middle School and the Church of Saint Mary the Virgin, another Register-listed property that was built by the Greeleys in memory of a daughter who died in childhood.

 The driveway begins south of the house, goes east then turns north towards a carport, then east again.
 The house itself is set further back than its neighbors, at an angle slightly offset to the east.
 It is a three-story structure of two-foot-thick (2 ft) load-bearing concrete walls topped with a steep gabled roof covered in shingles.
 Two chimneys pierce the roof.
 A small modern two-bay garage is attached to the north end.
 A two-story enclosed porch projects from the north end of the east (rear) facade.

 Fenestration on the west (front) facade consists of three six-over-six double-hung sash windows on both stories, one near the north end and the other two closer to the south.
 They have plain sills and lintels.
 In the bay above the main entrance, on the second story, is an eight-over-eight double-hung sash window half the height of the others.

 On the north and south facades there are two similar windows on the first and second stories, spaced closer on the lower floor.
 In the gable apex are three smaller pointed-arch windows.
 A metal ladder descends from the easternmost on the north facade.
 The south facade is similar but has a double window on the west side and a projecting two-story bay window on the east.

 Just south of a single exposed basement window, wooden steps climb up to enter a projecting gabled vestibule from the north.
 It has four-over-four double-hung sash on all three sides, and glass in the west side of the gable.
 The entrance doors are in pointed arches.

 They open into a large reception hall with tiled floor, and curving staircase.
 The pointed-arch motif is repeated in the door panels, banister spindles and on the chimney breasts of the fireplaces.
-The living room is the size of a ballroom, with exposed beams on its 13 ft ceilings and an exposed chimney.
+The large living room has exposed beams on its 13 ft ceilings and an exposed chimney.